bronsonavila/php-practitioner-notes/README.md

 ## Episode 24: Switch to Namespaces

 - Namespacing is a technique used to prevent identifiers (e.g., objects/variables) from colliding with other identifiers in the global namespace.
 Common practice is to have a namespace mimic your folder structure.
-Thus, if you have a directory called `/controllers` that contains a controller labeled `PagesController.php`, you would insert the following `namespace` at the top of the file:
+Thus, if you have a directory called `/controllers` that contains a controller labeled `UsersController.php`, you would insert the following `namespace` at the top of the file:

   ```php
   <?php